Part of a series on Google. [View Related Entries]

 Not fair to acknowledge word lists – too easy to spoof!

-Gary Stock created the website Googlewhack.com to chronicle the instances.
-Currently, Googlewhack.com is keeping a tally of whacks.
-The page is not indexed by Google in order to avoid disqualifying the over 35,000 terms already collected.
+Gary Stock created the website Googlewhack to chronicle the instances.
+Googlewhack.com initially kept a tally of whacks found, but no longer does.
+The page was not indexed by Google in order to avoid disqualifying the over 35,000 terms originally collected.

 Rules of Googlewhacking